Published on 29 April 2018

 Link: Artist renditions of head tilt, https://drawingartistic.com/wp-content/uploads/2017/10/drawing-a-face-looking-down-draw-a-face-diy.jpg ..

 Some of the most notable of these are the length of the forehead, the nose, and the chin.
-The eyebrows, eyes, mouth, and ears also look very different, don’t you think?
+The eyebrows, eyes, mouth, and ears also look very different, do you not think?

 Mugshots: Width or Fullness of the Face Due to Weight Gain, Steroids, Botox, or Addictions

-I’ve also noticed that a change in width or fullness of the face can make it look very different.
-For instance, these mugshots, apparently of the same man, look very different, I feel ..
+I have also noticed that a change in width or fullness of the face can make it look very different.

 ‘Crime Clusters’ on Background Alert: Criminal Obfuscation or Cyber Crime?